hugo-sid/hugo-blog-awesome/README.md

 Hugo Blog Awesome (HBA) is a theme crafted to capture your readers' attention.

 Additionally, it's fast, [privacy-conscious](https://themarkup.org/blacklight?url=hba.sid.one), and comes with no external dependencies.
 That's right.
-There are no Google fonts, icon packs, or JavaScript frameworks.
-No trackers or ads to bloat your website.
+There are no Google fonts, icon packs, or JavaScript libraries.

 Its focus on minimalism and clean UI ensures that your content takes the spotlight.
 This, coupled with the support for dark mode, provides a stress-free (on the eyes) reading experience for your audience.